smolak/stash-it/packages/core/README.md

 The main ones you'll be interested in are:

-- `StashItAdapterInterface` - interface used to create your own adapters
+- `StashItAdapter` - base class used to create your own adapters
 - `StashItPlugin` type to create your own plugins

 See [usage](#usage) for examples.